Tshikume/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6-cap_string.c is a function that capitalizes all words of a string 7-leet.c encodes string into 1337
-102-magic.c function that performs magic
+102-magic.c function that performs magic 103-infinite_add.c is a function that adds two numbers 104-print_buffer.c is a function that prints a buffer